google/differential-privacy/examples/pipelinedp4j/README.md

     cp path/to/netflix_data.csv netflix_data.csv
     ```

+    If you want to run on GCP, then you will need to copy it to your bucket.

 ### Running using Bazel and library sources

 To build and run this way you need the source files of the library.
 It means you